 Finding Appreciation for Design

 Wabi-sabi is acknowledging that new isn’t always more beautiful than old, and in turn questioning the societal pressure to constantly consume and upgrade.
 This is perhaps accelerated by ever-evolving technology and the idea that we need the next phone, tablet or computer as ours is soon outdated.
-Challenging this compliments the slow living principles of slow design which instead champions local craftsmanship over the mass-produced and encourages being conscious of the environmental impact of our purchases.
-This is particularly pertinent for fast fashion and the speed at which low quality trend-led garments are produced.
+Challenging this compliments the principles of slow design and slow interiors which instead champions local craftsmanship over the mass-produced and encourages being conscious of the environmental impact of our purchases.
+This is also particularly pertinent for fast fashion and the speed at which low quality trend-led garments are produced.

 Letting Go of the Past